-This, our fourth, DLA Piper European Technology Summit 2019 will bring together business leaders in the European tech industry and key figures who shape the regulatory and financial landscape.
-Our full day's programme is set to cover some of the key issues impacting enterprise in the context of emerging technology, innovation and the pursuit of growth.
+On the 5 October 2021, our fifth DLA Piper European Technology Summit brought together business leaders from the European tech industry alongside key figures who are currently shaping the regulatory and financial landscape.
+The full day's programme for this virtual event covered some of the key issues impacting enterprise in the context of emerging technology, innovation and the pursuit of growth.

 Please click on speaker thumbnails below to view bios.

 Sam Zell is the Chairman of Equity Group Investments (EGI), the private investment firm he founded more than 40 years ago.
 The firm's investments span industries and continents and include interests in finance, energy, transportation, communications, health care and real estate.
 Mr. Zell is recognized as a founding father of today's public real estate industry after creating three of the largest REITs in history.

 He is also Founder and Chairman of Equity International, a private investment firm focused on building real estate-related businesses in international emerging markets.
 Mr. Zell has been particularly active in bringing Equity International's companies to the public markets.

 Three of these investments are listed on the New York Stock Exchange: Gafisa, a leading homebuilder in Brazil; Xinyuan, a fast-growing regional homebuilder in China; and Homex, Mexico's leading homebuilder.
 A fourth, BR Malls, Brazil's largest retail property owner and operator, is listed on the Bovespa.